MarcoGos/kleenex_pollenradar/README.md

 Finally a diagnostic sensor called Last Updated (Pollen) which contains the date and time of the last update.

+## Dashboard examples

+Ronald v/d Brink created nice dashboard examples related to this integration.
+Please take a look at [vdbrink]

 ## Disclaimer

 This Homeassistant integration uses an unofficial API client for the Kleenex/Scottex API and is not affiliated with, endorsed by, or associated with Kleenex/Scottex or any of its subsidiaries.